 You'll find a great deal of useful information on the Notice Board page in our Members Area, including:

 Defence Privilage Card.
-A new discount card for members of the Armed Forces, families and veterans, has been announced.
+A discount card for members of the Armed Forces, families and veterans, has been introduced.
 Members who have served can join.

 Employment.
 When we are informed of employment possibilities, we place them here.

 Supporting our Association.
 Our Association is a charity and needs your suppport.
 See how you can contribute.